hove-io/navitia/documentation/slate/source/includes/realtime.md

 ```
 The effect of the disruption is `ADDITIONAL_SERVICE`.
 It means that a new trip has been scheduled.

 In the disruption, every stops served by the new train can be found in the list of "impacted_stops" with the departure/arrival status set to "added".
+The scheduled arrival/departure at the new stop point can be found in "amended_arrival_time"/"amended_departure_time".
 See the [disruption](#disruption) objects section for its full content and description.